bcarterterp/MomAndPopShop/README.md

 ## Helpful Tips
 * Unit Tests are found in the directory `MomAndPopShop/app/sorce/test`.
 * Each lesson should have everything you need.
 The lesson page will say otherwise if necessary.
 * To run a test, open the test file.
 The green arrow beside the class name will run all tests.
-The green arrow beside the test name will only run that test
+The green arrow beside the test name will only run that test.
-* http://d.android.com/tools/testing has some good information
+* http://d.android.com/tools/testing has some good information.